mia-platform/documentation/versioned_docs/version-10.x.x/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 This team works on a single Project with two environments:

  1. Production, on which only the _Project Manager_, the _Technical Leader_ and _Senior Developer_ can perform actions, and
- 1. Development on which the 2 _Junior Developers_ can perform actions, too.
+ 1. Staging on which the 2 _Junior Developers_ can perform actions, too.

 What you might want could be a similar Role Binding organization:

 * The _Project Manager_ and the _Technical Leader_ may want to have full access to the Project so they can be assigned the _Project Administrator_ Role on the Project resource
 * The _Designers_ should be able to access the Project but they cannot perform any editing action on it, so they can be assigned the _Reporter_ Role on the Project resource
 * The _Senior Developers_ can be assigned the _Maintainer_ Role on the Project
-* The _Junior Developers_ can be assigned the _Developer_ Role on the Project resource and then can be assigned the _Maintainer_ Role only on the Development environment
+* The _Junior Developers_ can be assigned the _Developer_ Role on the Project resource and then can be assigned the _Maintainer_ Role only on the Staging environment

 #### Assigning Roles on Resources